The Approachableness of Jesus Christ - Charles Spurgeon

 I stand at mercy’s door tonight, and say to every passerby, in the name of the Master, “My oxen and fatlings are killed; come, come, come to the supper!”
 O that you would come this very night!

-The last word is–if Jesus be such a Saviour as we have described him, let saints and sinners join to praise him.
-How marvellous that our dear Lord should be so condescending to us unworthy ones as to come all the way from heaven to earth for us!
-Oh, matchless love that made him stoop to grief and death!
-Oh, unspeakable condescension, to come thus to poor sinners’ hearts, bearing mercies in both his hands, and freely giving them to undeserving rebels!
-For this unspeakable grace let us praise him!
-You who are coming to his table, draw near with praises in your mouths.
+The last word is—if Jesus be such a Savior as we have described Him, let saints and sinners join to praise Him.
+How marvelous that our dear Lord should be so condescending to us unworthy ones as to come all the way from heaven to earth for us!
+Oh, matchless love that made Him stoop to grief and death!
+Oh, unspeakable condescension, to come thus to poor sinners’ hearts, bearing mercies in both His hands, and freely giving them to undeserving rebels!
+For this unspeakable grace let us praise Him!
+You who are coming to His table, draw near with praises in your mouths.
 Come praising the condescending love in which you have participated, and which has saved you from eternal death.
-Even you who sit as spectators, I do trust will have you your mind filled with grateful thoughts.
+Even you who sit as spectators, I do trust will have your mind filled with grateful thoughts.

 “Jesus sits on Zion’s hill;